 The examination paper consists of two parts: Section A: Two essay questions, students answer one question.
 Section B: Two problem solving questions, students answer one question.

 Teaching and Learning Strategy

-The module will be taught by means of 44 hours of seminars, 4 hours per week, taught over the course of one semester.
+The module will be taught by means of 44 hours of lectures, 4 hours per week, taught over the course of one semester.

 - Literacy - Proficiency in reading and writing through a variety of media